 As required by Title II of the Higher Education Act (HEA), each state must determine the criteria for assessing educator preparation programs and identifying educator preparation programs that are Low Performing or At-Risk of Becoming Low Performing.

 In Massachusetts, these status designations are associated with Probationary Approval.
-If, following a Formal or Interim Review, a sponsoring organization fails to meet the requirements and benchmarks set forth in the Program Approval Standards and receives Probationary Approval, it shall receive a status designation of at-risk or low performing:
+If, following a Formal or Interim Review, a sponsoring organization or program fails to meet the requirements and benchmarks set forth in the Program Approval Standards and receives Probationary Approval, it shall receive a status designation of at-risk or low performing:

-At Risk Designation: Results in a three-year term of approval within which the sponsoring organization must demonstrate improvement.
-If, after three years under an at-risk determination, the sponsoring organization has not made satisfactory progress, DESE may shift its designation to low performing.
+At Risk Designation: Results in a three-year term of approval within which the sponsoring organization or program must demonstrate improvement.
+If, after three years under an at-risk determination, the sponsoring organization or program has not made satisfactory progress, DESE may shift its designation to low performing.

 Low Performing Designation: Results in a one-year term of approval.
-If, after one year under review, program has not made satisfactory progress, its approval may be revoked, in accordance with G.L. c.
+If, after one year under review, the sponsoring organization or program has not made satisfactory progress, its approval may be revoked, in accordance with G.L. c.
 30A,s.
 13. The Commissioner may extend approval for a second year if additional data must be collected.

 Following either designation, the sponsoring organization shall submit an improvement plan to DESE that addresses the criteria, domain(s), and/or program(s) contributing to the at-risk or low performing status designation within the approval period.
-The Department will monitor the sponsoring organization’s progress in meeting the goals outlined in the improvement plan.
+The Department will monitor the sponsoring organization’s or program’s progress in meeting the goals outlined in the improvement plan.
 The burden of improvement rests solely with the sponsoring organization.
 (See Appendix H: Demonstrating Progress Towards Addressing Conditions for additional details.)

-Any sponsoring organization with a status designation of at-risk or low performing may contest the designation by submitting a rejoinder response within 30 days of notification.
+Any sponsoring organization or program with a status designation of at-risk or low performing may contest the designation by submitting a rejoinder response within 30 days of notification.
 The rejoinder response must be submitted using the DESE-provided template.
 DESE will review the rejoinder response, and the Commissioner may modify the status designation solely at his/her/their discretion.

 Stakeholder Communication Concerning a Low Performing Status Designation